 Bondi Beach and Other Coogee Beaches

-Hands down one of the most iconic beaches of Australia, Bondi change your entire perspective of Sydney.
+Hands down one of the most iconic beaches of Australia, Bondi changes your entire perspective of Sydney.

 Begin with a quick dip in the Bondi ocean while you join other surfers in the water.
 While you make the most of the shiny waters, you can marvel at the gorgeous scenery from one of the finest treks in Sydney, from the Clifftop Bondi to Coogee Coastal Walk.
 Coogee Beaches are some other fine ocean spots that are loved by tourists.
 You can always swim along.